yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * hmc = style name of this fix command
-* N = invoke a Monto Carlo step every N steps
+* N = invoke a Monte Carlo step every N steps
 * seed = random # seed (positive integer)
 * T = temperature for assigning velocities and acceptance criterion
 * one or more keyword/value pairs may be appended